2025 Battle River—Crowfoot federal by-election: Jonathan Bridges

 Bridges was the candidate for the People's Party of Canada, and is a heavy equipment mechanic who lives in Linden, Alberta.
 Bridges ran in the 2021 federal election as the PPC candidate in Bow River.
 After the 2022 Canadian federal electoral redistribution, his community of Linden was moved to Battle River—Crowfoot, and ran there in the 2025 federal election.
 He received 5,108 votes (10%) and 1,022 votes (1.5%) in those elections, respectively.

-Bridges said that he believes that Canada's major parties have drifted away form the values of Canadians, which he described as Judeo-Christian values.
+Bridges said that he believes that Canada's major parties have drifted away from the values of Canadians, which he described as Judeo-Christian values.
 Maxime Bernier, the leader of the PPC, campaigned with Bridges, and voiced support for Alberta's secession from Canada.

 Bonnie Critchley

-Critchley ran as a "centrist independent" candidate; she was a master corporal stationed at CFB Wainwright and deployed to Afghanistan in 2011.
+Critchley ran as a "centrist independent" candidate; she was a master corporal stationed at Canadian Forces Base Wainwright and deployed to Afghanistan in 2011.
 Critchley lives in Tofield, Alberta.

 Critchley ran as an alternative to Conservative leader Pierre Poilievre.
 She is a recipient of the General Campaign Star (South-West Asia) and the Canadian Forces' Decoration.

 Critchley opposes the carbon tax and recent changes by the Trudeau government to gun control laws.
 She is in favour of electoral reform, particularly in light of the 'Longest Ballot Committee', is opposed to Albertan Independence, and says that a focus of hers is on tackling the 'increasing cost of living".

 She had been described as the "most visible threat to Poilievre’s [re-election] prospects".